Tetraploid Drosera eloisiana, a fertile hybrid between Drosera rotundifolia and Drosera intermedia with doubled chromosomes.

 Hybrids are a real problem for the biological species concept.
 Just because you do not find evidence of interbreeding between species in nature that does not mean it is not happening.
 There are many examples of closely related species living in adjacent habitats with no hybrids found in nature.
 But if the two species are grown in an arboretum, effective hybridization does occur.
 In nature the hybrids may happen but not survive because they are adapted to an environment that does not exist at that location.
 Put plants in another environment and we do see hybrids.
 Do we consider these hybrids new species?
 There are cases where each individual hybrid found in a human-modified habitat is sufficiently different from the parents and the other individual hybrids they could be and have been described as species.

 The major conflict related to the biological species concept and formal taxonomy is that ecologists have one idea of what constitutes a species and taxonomists have another.
 However, the only official way to name species is via the taxonomy route.
 Ecologists understand and expect hybrids, species of hybrid origin, and introgression between species.
 Ecologists need names to label the units they are working with in the field.
 To them the units are different.
-In many cases to taxonomists the units are not.
+In many cases to taxonomists the units are not different.

 Another approach has been called the evolutionary species concept.
 It is lineage based.
 The initial version of this concept relied on observing whole populations to determine a role in a biological community and how that relates to similar lineages.
 Before the advent of DNA sequencing, this approach was much too complicated and dependent on individual judgement.